l1siki-dev/okinawa_gametheory/README.md

 Google provides a high-quality LLM for free for developers, but anyone can use it. (https://aistudio.google.com/) LLM Chatbot is the fastest way to get a rough idea today.
 But be cautious, they don't tell you the truth every time.
-Especially in the environment media is spreading lies, LLM often presents you the biased information.
+Especially in the environment media is spreading misinformation, LLM often presents you the biased information.
 If you are not sure, ask them a proof of their claim.

 If you liked only some parts of my analysis, just share only those parts.